GuztaJF-DS/Cool_weather/README.md

 Versions:

+1.1: On the first commit I ended up leaving a test function that was useless,this small update is to remove it

 1.0: Added the main features of the project, such as the weather forecast, the current climate, the comparison in a basic version, as well as a system to detect the person's city based on their latitude and longitude